Skip to content

 Week 3: BE dev doesn't see Slack message (in another channel)

-Week 4: Integration testing → 14 mismatches found
+Week 4: Integration testing → 14 integration bugs found

 Week 5: Both devs reconcile in a 2-hour meeting

-Week 6: Staging deploy → 3 more mismatches found
+Week 6: Staging deploy → 3 more integration bugs found

 Week 7: Production deploy → 1 bug slips through → hotfix